 You may notice that after taking in the fresh air and natural landscapes, your body feels refreshed.
 Well, you’re not the only one!
 The Japanese developed a culture behind this healing state of mind coming from nature, and it’s called Forest Bathing.

-The book centers around this natural medicine and its proven benefits.
+The book, written by Dr. Qing Li, centers around this natural medicine and its proven benefits.
 It presents many useful insights and lessons.
 Among them, here are my three favorite ones:

 - When forest bathing, it’s important to truly engage with nature.